nrakochy/rabbid/README.md

-# rabbid
+## rabbid

-A Clojure library designed to ... well, that part is up to you.
+A wrapper library over `langhor` for simplified implementation of Rabbitmq in Clojure, exposing the langohr api.

-## Usage
+Provides stateful channel management via Mount.

-FIXME
+### Usage

-## License
+### License

-Copyright © 2017 FIXME
+Copyright © 2017 Nick Rakochy

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.